What defines a Criminal Record in Mississippi?

 Mississippi Arrest Records

 An arrest record is an official document providing information about a person questioned, apprehended, taken into custody, or placed in detention.
-They are also held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
-In Mississippi, an arrest can result in someone committed misdemeanor amounting to as minor of an act as a breach of the peace or they commit a felony where there are reasonable grounds to believe they committed the crime.
+It may also include information about a person held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.

 Mississippi Arrest Warrants

-A misdemeanor is a non-indictable offense and is generally less severe than felonies.
+A misdemeanor is a non-indictable offense that is generally less severe than felonies.
 However, like felonies, a misdemeanor charge is classified by a number-based system designed to describe the severity of the alleged crime.
-The Mississippi criminal statutes choose all other crimes as misdemeanors, Misdemeanor Guide.
 In most states, misdemeanors are punishable by only up to one year in jail.
-A person convicted of a misdemeanor in Mississippi is sentenced to more than one year of incarceration, depending on the crime, but a misdemeanor is a less serious crime than a felony.
+However, a person convicted of a misdemeanor in Mississippi may be sentenced to more than one year of incarceration, depending on the crime.

 A felony offense is a criminal conviction with a maximum sentence of more than 1 year, which is served in a county jail or state prison.
 In some cases, a felony conviction can even be punished by death.
-A felony in Mississippi is a serious crime that is punishable by a term of one year or more in prison or by death.
-Mississippi law does not classify felony crimes into different classes, Mississippi Laws & Penalties.
-The Mississippi criminal statutes give the possible penalties for each person felony.
+Mississippi law does not classify felony crimes into different classes.
+Instead, the Mississippi criminal statutes give the possible penalties for each felony.
 Felonies in Mississippi range from murder—the most serious felony crime in the state—to sexual battery, kidnapping, aggravated assault, robbery, and grand larceny.

 Mississippi Sex Offender Listing